Kyr27/Roblox-Luau-Aimbot/README.md

 - Target either players or bots, or both
 - Can distinguish between enemy teams and our own team
 - Can ignore player's own friends (todo)
-- Option to target different body parts, such as head or torso (todo)
+- Option to target different body parts, such as head or torso
 - Shoots only at targets we can kill legitimately( Does not shoot at things that are immortal or invisible )
 - Can be disabled with the press of a button
 - Entity list sorted by closest distance and lowest health